vnvo/cxtracker/README.md

 CXTracker

-An opinioned tool to evaluate different techniques for Customer Experience tracking and measurement.
+An opinioned tool for learning purposes, to evaluate different techniques for Customer Experience tracking and measurement.

 # Customer Experience Representation
 The experience of a given user/customer is represented as a vector.
 Each vector is supposed to be a collection of different measurements, in their raw OR processed format.
 We then use a set of such a vectors to represent the end user experience of a system, at a given moment in time.